columbia-it/django-jsonapi-training/docs/building.md

    HTTP Basic Auth and Session cookies.

 1. Additional OAuth 2.0 scopes are used to authorize those clients (CRUD: `create`, `read`, `update`, `delete`) as well as app-specific scopes such as `demo-netphone-admin`.
-(TODO: change this to a meaningful name!)
    _N.B.
 These are all Columbia-specific scope configurations._

 1. As an **alternative** to OAuth 2.0 scopes for permissions, using DRF's bitwise operators,